Best League Finish

 In cup competitions at Meadow Lane just 900 witnessed a FL Trophy cup tie at home to Leyton Orient on 3rd September 2007.

 The lowest average home attendance recorded since accurate figures were required from 1925 onwards is 4,258 for season 1996/97 (this being a calamitous relegation to the 4th tier in which Notts finished rock bottom and set a club record of 20 league games without a win).
+In season 2020/21 Notts played all but one league home game behind closed doors due to Government lockdown restrictions.

-*An all-time low attendance for any normal scheduled League match at Trent Bridge was recorded as 200-300 for Notts County v.
-Crewe Alexandra in the 2nd tier on 17th February 1894, this being the only time a Trent Bridge fixture was estimated to have been watched by less than 1,000 (a typical Saturday attendance that season was watched by 5,000-6,000), such a pitiful turn out was due to extremely bad weather (It snowed heavily that weekend and the River Trent rose by 5 feet).
+*An all-time low attendance for any normal scheduled League match at Trent Bridge was estimated as 200-300 for Notts County v.
+Crewe Alexandra in the 2nd tier on 17th February 1894, this being the only time a Trent Bridge fixture was believed to have been watched by less than 1,000 (a typical Saturday attendance that season was watched by 5,000-6,000), such a pitiful turn out was due to extremely bad weather (It snowed heavily that weekend and the River Trent rose by 5 feet).
 Bad weather would also account for the low turn out for the top flight fixture v Preston NE on Wednesday 27th March 1901 which was estimated at 1,500.

 David Needham made 429 League and 42 Cup appearances (including those as substitute) in the late 1960s and 1970s.